AsusControlCenter/Software-Dispatch-Guide/README.md

 ---
 ### Step 2.
 Chose the correct Software Package deliver path
 Identify which software deliver path is match your software behavior.
-And we will provide some example in each Path.
+We will provide some example in each Path.

 - **Path A 、** silent execute a batch command (Script File Only)
     - Sample A01 use command to restart a Service